lucasnp-dev/board/README.md

    - The system should allow the user to create, edit, and delete a meeting.
    - The system should allow a meeting to have a date and description.

-4. **Section Management**
+4. **Item Management**
-   - The system should allow each meeting to have multiple sections.
+   - The system should allow each meeting to have multiple items.
-   - The system should allow a section to have a description.
+   - The system should allow item ordering.

-5. **Part Management**
-   - The system should allow each section to have multiple parts.
+   - The system should allow a item have a type, this field is enum.
-   - The system should allow a part to have a description.
+   - The system should allow a item have a description, meeting_id, and parent_id.
-   - The system should allow selecting which designations can perform those parts.

-6. **Organization Management**
+5. **Organization Management**
    - The system should allow the user to create, update, and delete an organization.
    - The system should allow an organization to have a name, picture, and domain.

-7. **Appartment**
+6. **Part**
-   - The system should allow the user to create, update, and delete a appartment.
+   - The system should allow the user to create, update, and delete a part.
-   - The system should allow an appartment to have a Part and Member.
+   - The system should allow an appartment to have a Item and Member.

-8. **To Be Defined**
+7. **To Be Defined**
-   - Language support (pt-BR, ES).
+   - Language support (pt-BR, en-US).

 ## Non-Functional Requirements